matthewdfuller/cloudwatch-buddy/README.md

 var metricsOptions = {			// You can use either or both metric and log collection.
 	namespace: 'test-data',
-	timeout: 10					// See below for a complete list of options };
+	timeout: 60					// See below for a complete list of options };

 var logsOptions = {
+	logGroup: 'my-application',
-	timeout: 10,
+	timeout: 60,
+	maxSize: 10000,
 	addInstanceId: true,
 	addTimestamp: true,
 	logFormat: 'string'